davichiqueti/NGB-Web/README.md

 #### Middlewares

-- **protectRoute**: Middleware that protects routes requiring authentication by checking for a valid token.
+- **protectRoute**: Middleware that protects routes requiring authentication and adds an "user" field in the request for use in controllers.